winscripter/ELLESEES/README.md

 2. Within all frames under the `temp` folder, we use `SixLabors.ImageSharp` to add text to all of those frames
 3. We then add these frames back to the video, starting at a given timestamp and overwriting next frames.

-# The Great Thing about this Video Editor
-While the video editor is powerful and nearly non-linear, it also consumes a **TON** of RAM during exports, especially when working with **ELLESEES VECI** (Video Extra Context &amp; Information).
-However, it doesn't consume much VRAM.
-The editor doesn't require any hardware requirements, so be cautious.
-Generally, I recommend using ELLESEES with at least 16GB RAM.
-The great thing about high memory usage but nearly no VRAM usage is that VRAM can't just be increased - you'll need to buy an expensive graphics card if you need more VRAM.
-Which is not the case for RAM, because RAM is extremely cheap compared to VRAM these days.
-For reference, 64GB RAM should run you about $400 in 2024.

-# Updates
-Feel free to post an issue if you want to suggest something new or report a bug on this video editor.

 # Screenshots
 Start window:
 ![Screenshot1](https://github.com/winscripter/ELLESEES/assets/142818255/bd5dc608-5b98-45b0-a70a-0395827d11e3)